Being Buddies with Thob and Thobina

 Gwen Dewar-SOCIAL COGNITION

-Empathy and the B
+Empathy and the Brain

 © 2008-2014, Gwen Dewar, Ph.D., all rights reserved Human empathy depends on the ability to share the emotions of others, to feel what other people feel.
 It is regarded by many people as the foundation of moral behavior.
 But to some, the concept seems rather airy-fairy.
 What does it mean to say "I feel your pain"?
 Isn’t that just a fanciful flight of the imagination?